CPS-Innovation/digital-sop/docs/playbooks/onboarding/new-developer.md

 # How to get started as a developer

+This playbook covers

+* CPS Development Principles
+* What environment do I use for development, and how do I get one?
+* What development tools can I use?
+* What code repositories do I use and how do I get access
+* How do I get privileged access permissions
+* How do I manage infrastructure resources e.g. create, update and delete

 ## Development Principles

 We follow the Central Digital and Data Office [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice#be-open-and-use-open-source).